SouravChowdhury007/mini-project/README.md

 # mini-project
 This my blockchain mini project.
-Wr have created VOS token.
+We have created VOS token.